software-assignments-spring2021/spring-2019-quip-thinking/server/README.md

 To get the [prompts](https://github.com/nyu-software-engineering/quip-thinking/blob/master/prompts/prompts.csv) on your local machine, `cd server/` and run the command `npm run updateDB`.

+After the prompts are added to the databse, the following will be printed on the terminal `Added 432 questions to the database`.
+If the program lags, press `Ctrl+c`

 ### Real-Time App
 The server is implemented using [socket-io](https://npmjs.com/package/socket.io).
 There are a number of event listeners which can be found in the [socket-config.js](https://github.com/nyu-software-engineering/quip-thinking/blob/master/server/socket/socket-config.js).